StuartJO/FasterMatchingIndex/README.md

 We would _technically_ be incorrect however, or rather we would have a different answer to what the code (both old and new) provides.

 As mentioned above, the matching index is similarity in the _connectivity profiles_ of two nodes.
 This means the matching index is actually calculated as the number of connections a pair of nodes have to same neighbours, over the total number of connections those nodes have.
 So in the example above, as node $i$ and $j$ share three neighbours they have six connections in common (red edges).
-They have 13 connections in total (red edges plus the black edges, note the connection between them is excluded by convention), so the matching index is $\frac{6}{13}$.
+They have 13 connections in total (red edges plus the black edges, note the connection between them is excluded by convention), so the matching index is $\frac{6}{13}$.*

 I would say that this definition isn't exactly consistent with what we would expect from Equation 1 (in my opinion), but it is exactly how Equation 2 is done (and how it is done in both the new and old code by default).
 I would argue that this definition/conceptualisation (which I shall call the connectivity profiles definition) isn't the most intuitive.
 We can change Equation 2 to be more consistent with the intuitive conceptualisation (which I shall call the normalised overlapping neighbourhood definition) by doing the following

 $$M_{ij} = \frac{N_{ij}-A_{ij}}{k_{i}+k_{j}-2A_{ij}-N_{ij}}\tag {3}$$

+<sub>* It might make more sense to think of this in terms of a connectivity matrix.
+Each row/column corresponds to a node, and that forms a vector indicating which other nodes it is connected two.
+If you compare any two rows/pairs, where they both have a one indicates a shared neighbour.
+This measure is also very similar to the Jaccard index</sub>

 ## Do these differing conceptualisations affect anything?

 Not really.
-They will give different results as I showed above, but so long as the same calculation is being used throughout the analysis, it should be ok.
+They will give different results as I showed above, but so long as the same calculation is being used throughout the analysis, it should be ok (and to clarify, if you have been using generative models to date you have almost certainly been implementing the connectivity profiles definition).
 May affect how you discuss and interpret this measure though.
 The code I provided does the connectivity profiles definition by default, but does allow for the normalised overlapping neighbourhood definition to be done as well (note this is only done for the "matching.m" function, all the generative modelling functions at current can only use the connectivity profiles formulation).

 ## I would like to incorporate these new ways of computing the matching index into my own code, is there an easy way to do this?

 Good news!
 I have written code which allows you to do this!
-The inputs and outputs should be very similar to what the BCT/Betzel implementation used (and is consistent with the code I wrote for my [paper](https://www.science.org/doi/10.1126/sciadv.abm6127))
+The inputs and outputs should be very similar to what the BCT/Betzel implementation used (and is in a similar format to the code I wrote for my [paper](https://www.science.org/doi/10.1126/sciadv.abm6127))

 I have it for the multiplicative and additive formulation of the generative network model.